Hackfridays/hackfridays/README.md

 MuchVote was created as a way to collect opinions instead of asking for people to rise their hands counting them.

 The backend was made using Python-Flask and MySQL database.
-The frontend is an multiplatform mobile application (Android & iOS) made using ReactNative.
+The frontend is a multiplatform mobile application (Android & iOS) made using ReactNative.

 The application provides two ways of voting: using numerals (0-9) and using a set colors.
 It also allows for offline and online voting with a simple result page for the online part.